 (b) any exemption granted under section 11ZOS.

-[Section 11ZOC inserted by No. 53 of 2003 s.
+[Section 11ZOC inserted: No. 53 of 2003 s.
 15.]

 11ZOD.
 Persons required to comply with retail market rules

 (1) The following persons must comply with the relevant provisions of the retail market rules made as part of any approved retail market scheme for a distribution system —